NEUDitao/SoftwareDevF19-PreCodeSwap/Tsuro/Planning/readme.md

   - An implementation for a Board of a game of Tsuro is now done.
 Code can be found at Common/src/com/tsuro/board
   - Rulecheckers have been implemented, check them out at Common/src/com/tsuro/rules
   - Observers for players have been implemented, check them out Common/src/com/tsuro/observer
   - 10/22/19, Referees and Players have been implemented.
-Referees can be found at Admin/referee.java.
-Players can be found at com.tsuro.player.StrategyPlayer/player.java.
+Referees can be found at Common/src/com/tsuro/referee.
+Players can be found at Common/src/com/tsuro/player.
+  - 10/27/19, Administrators have been implemented, can be found at Admin/

 ## Tests

-  - To run all tests, do ./Test in the Tsuro Directory.
+  - To run all tests, do ./xtest in the Tsuro Directory.
 This will run all JUnit tests